Lowell TurnerProfessor, International & Comparative Labor

 We have fine students at ILR and I love teaching at all levels: undergraduate, MILR and MS/PhD.
 For undergraduates, I teach a large elective course with themes that change from year to year as the world changes.
 I take it as a challenge to maintain interest with up to 220 students each time the course is offered (once a year), mixing lecture, slides, video clips, guest speakers, and occasional movies - and I enjoy mentoring the 3 or 4 teaching assistants that work with me each time.
 I also work with 3 or 4 Worker Institute undergraduate research fellows, each semester since the start of the program in spring 2014, and it is a particular pleasure to see them developing research skills in ongoing projects.

 My current central focus in on a three-year, five-country study of Young Workers and the Labor Movement - in Germany, France, the Netherlands, UK and US.
 It has been gratifying to watch Maite Tapia, a recent PhD student and current assistant professor at Michigan State, blossom into a full co-director of this project.
-Together we have developed the research proposal, selected the participants, secured the grant (300,000 euros from the Hans Boeckler Foundation), and now coordinate the work of five country teams of researchers - half way through the first year of the project and looking forward to a workshop in Paris in September 2015, to bring all project researchers together.
+Together we have developed the research proposal, selected the participants, secured the grant (300,000 euros from the Hans Boeckler Foundation), and now coordinate the work of five country teams of researchers.
+We are now in the second year, in-depth case studies by all country teams, following a lively workshop in Paris in September 2015 that brought all project researchers together.

 Past research has focused on Immigrant workers and unions in Germany, France, Britain and the U.S., resulting in an ILR Press book published in April 2014, with an accompanying interactive website to update research and dialogue on this topic among a wide range of scholars and practitioners.